Hell's Kitchen Neighborhood Review - Manhattan Moving Guide

 Sandwiched between the Upper West Side and Chelsea on the west side of midtown Manhattan, Hell's kitchen has attracted many young professionals looking to make it in the entertainment industry, thanks to its proximity to Broadway theaters and the Actors Studio training school.

-Many famous actors from Jerry Seinfeld to Madonna have resided there in large part because of that reason.
+Many famous actors, from Jerry Seinfeld to Madonna, have resided there largely because of that reason.

 While the main theater area of Broadway is outside of Hell's Kitchen's borders, it is home to the Alvin Ailey American Dance Theater, The Upright Citizens Brigade Theatre, Broadway Dance Center, New World Stages, Terminal 5, and Stage 48.

-And there's always an event or exhibition happening at the Jacob Javits Center to the southern end of the neighborhood.
+And there's always an event or exhibition at the Jacob Javits Center to the neighborhood's southern end.

 Even if you don't find what you want within its boundaries, Columbus Circle, Central Park, Lincoln Center, and the Theater District are well within walking distance of Hell's Kitchen.

 After almost 30 years of gentrification, Hell's Kitchen, also known as 'Clinton,' has gone from being the most sketchy part of Manhattan to one of the most sought-after areas to live.